WeridFire/BetterSwitchy-DeathSwap/README.md

 To give users access to the following commands you need them to have "switchy.user" permission.

 The command identifier here is "/switchy" with aliases: "/sw", "/swtch":
-	/sw join <GameName> : makes you join game <GameName>
+	"/sw join <GameName>" : makes you join game <GameName>
-     	/sw games : opens a GUI to join games
+     	"/sw games" : opens a GUI to join games
-      	/sw hub : teleport player to hub
+      	"/sw hub" : teleport player to hub
-      	/sw quit : make player quit the game
+      	"/sw quit" : make player quit the game
-      	/sw showkit <KitName> : opens a gui to see a kit /sw kits : opens a gui to see all kits
+      	"/sw showkit <KitName>" : opens a gui to see a kit "/sw kits" : opens a gui to see all kits
-      	/sw help : if you need help with commands in game
+      	"/sw help" : if you need help with commands in game

 # Admin commands:
  To give admins access to the following commands you need them to have "switchy.admin" permission.